 Location: Ayarpatta, Nainital, Uttarakhand 263002

 9. Bhimtal Lake – A Serene Lake

 Amongst the many lakes, Bhimtal is one of the most serene places to visit near Nainital.
+The distance Bhimtal to Nainital is around 24 kilometer that can be covered in an hour.
 It was named after the legendary Bhima of Maharashtra.
 The lake is beautifully centred amidst green mountains and a small island at its centre.
 Bhimtal offers splendid views of nature.

 10. Eco Cave Gardens – A Picturesque Garden

 One of the best places to visit in Nainital, the Eco Cave Gardens are a fascination for tourists, especially for children.
 The park comprises of seven caves which can be reached through a narrow and winding road.
 Eco Cave Gardens are among the best spots to hangout with family, where everyone can relax and unwind amidst the natural surroundings.

 - Adults: INR 35/- per person